needle-mirror/com.unity.memoryprofiler/Documentation~/snapshots-component.md

 ## Open Snapshots pane

 The __Open Snapshots__ pane displays the currently selected snapshot or snapshots.
 By default, the __Single Snapshot__ mode is active, which enables you to view one snapshot at a time.
 Select the __Compare Snapshots__ mode to choose two snapshots to compare to each other.
 When in __Compare Snapshots__ mode, Unity keeps both snapshots in active memory to minimize the time needed to switch between them.
+For more information, see [Compare two snapshots](workflow-objects-comparison).

 Unity displays details about any selected snapshot in the __Open Snapshots__ pane, including: